norddjurs/NDK-Framework/README.md

 The plugin developer should write SQL code using Quoted Identifiers.
 This makes it easier to reuse the code on other database engines, such as MariaDB.

+###Active Directory
+The NDK Framework makes it easy to query users and groups from the Active Directory.
+This includes querieng users by cpr number.

+###SOFD Directory
+The NDK Framework makes it easy to query enployees and organazations from the SOFD database.
+This includes querieng enployees by cpr number and some other filters.